lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(15-Sep-18 06:43 PM)_

 > (Iris is skeptical.
 “But, Dad...
 He... asked me to give you a message.
-He asked me to tell you that his job is almost done.”)
+He asked me to tell you that his job is almost done.")
 > (“I wanna know what's going on.
-I deserve to know what's going on.”)
+I deserve to know what's going on.")

 **Brakia** _(15-Sep-18 06:44 PM)_